 Cima della Vezzana 3192 m is the highest mountain of the Pale di San Martino Group in the Western Dolomites.
 It is located near the Passo Rolle, in the North-West sector of the group, next to the most striking Cimon della Pala.
 It is bordered to the south by the Passo Travignolo 2925 m and to the north by the Passo Val Strut 2870 m.
 To the West of the mountain there is a wide gully, partly occupied by the Travignolo glacier, which reaches the upper Val Venegia along which it takes place the described route.

-Take the motorway Autobrennero A22, exit “Egna, Ora/Neumarkt, Auer” and continue along the road SS48.
-Once in Predazzo turn to right onto road SS50 and follow “Passo Rolle” signs.
-Stop at the parking place some hundred meters after the pass, where it starts the path to Malga Segantini.
+From Trento or Bolzano take the motorway Autobrennero A22, exit “Egna, Ora/Neumarkt, Auer” and continue along the road SS48.
+Once in Predazzo turn to right onto road SS50 and follow “Passo Rolle” signposts.
+Stop at the parking place some hundred meters after the pass, where it starts the path to Baita Segantini.
 From Passo Rolle reach the Baita Segantini 2170 m along a narrow road (and shortcuts along paths).
 From here, traverse clearly to the right (the trail tracks are obvious in the absence of snow) towards Cimon della Pala.
 Don't loose too much altitude and cross the basal screes or snowfields to the low exit of the Travignolo Glacier, a wide depression between the Cimon della Pala and the Cima della Vezzana, which on this side falls with high walls.

 Cima Vezzana was conquered in June 1878 by the English Douglas William Freshfield and Charles Comyns Tucker, who reached the summit from the Travignolo glacier.

 In late spring with good quality snow this route offers a profitable climb with ice-axe and crampons, in the majestic and beautiful Dolomite environment.
 In early Spring it is also a popular ski mountaineering itinerary.